c-hudson/muddler/README.md

    Supported Keys:

       Keys     DESCRIPTION
-      Ctl-A  | Move the cursor to the begining of the line Ctl-E  | Move the cursor to the end of the line Ctl-L  | Erases the screen and redraws it
-      Ctl-N  | Moves forward one entry in the keyboard history.
+      Ctl-A      | Move the cursor to the begining of the line Ctl-E      | Move the cursor to the end of the line Ctl-L      | Erases the screen and redraws it Ctl-N      | Moves forward one entry in the keyboard history.
       Ctl-P      | Moves back one entry in the keyboard history.
       Ctl-R      | Reloads the code for muddler if there are any changes Ctl-U      | Clears the keyboard input
-      Ctl-W  | Delete the last word before the cursor Down   | Switch to world with activity, or cycle down through worlds.
+      Ctl-W      | Delete the last word before the cursor Down       | Switch to world with activity, or cycle down through connected worlds.
       Esc-J      | Skip to the end of any "mored" output.
       Esc-Q      | Show spell suggestions for last word.
 Cycle thru on next esc-q Esc-W      | Go to the next active world, or the last world Pgdn       | Moves forward in the history of the current world Pgup       | Moves back into the history of the current world Tab        | Moves forward a screen full when more is enabled/triggered.
-      Up     | Switch to world with activity, or cycle up through worlds.
+      Up         | Switch to world with activity, or cycle up through connected worlds.
+      Shift Up   | Cycle through all worlds (connected or disconnected) Shift Down | Cycle through all worlds (connected or disconnected)

 ```
 # TinyFugue info/differences